 The Company entered into multi-year agreements with the purchaser, effective January 1, 2018, including an advertising services reseller agreement, printing, distribution and content services agreements.
-The Company also entered into an agreement to provide transition services to the purchaser through June 30, 2018.
+The Company also entered into an agreement to provide transition services to the purchaser through June 30, 2018, which has been extended to November 30, 2018, for certain transition services.
 In connection with the sale, the Company entered into a sublease with Denton Publishing Company for a term ending on July 30, 2023.